 Gather for discussion.

 For each beak/mouth in turn, ask students to point to which example food (in the corners of the carpet they are around) was easiest to pick up.
 Student results will differ especially as the pasta and popcorn soften as they get a little wet, and new tools might be able to pick them up.
-(Some students also likely to want to present the challenge they mastered.)
+(Some students also likely to want to state the challenge they mastered, rather than the easiest food to pick up.)

 Expected results: